maxgio92/krawler/docs/reference/config.md

 ### Distros

 `distros` is a map of well-known supported distro structures.

-Supported keys are:
+#### Supported distros

+As of now, the supported Linux distributions are:
 - *amazonlinux1*
 - *amazonlinux2*
 - *amazonlinux2022*